Washington Trucking Permit

 The legal capacity is what the unit is licensed for on the registration.
 Axle spacing report from Commercial Vehicle Services is required.
 Dimensions may be added to the permit without additional fees being charged.

-A Team of Industry Experts to Help You with Every Step
+A Team of Industry Experts

 Knowledge You Can Rely On: Our team brings deep insight into Washington’s trucking regulations, offering expert advice to ensure your permits align with state requirements.
 We’re committed to helping you avoid costly mistakes and stay compliant.